Alex Schose

 A working trust-boundary review of any MCP-using product is roughly this checklist.
 None of it is Qubes-specific.

-If a product can answer all eight in writing, it has a real threat model and an audit is mostly about probing the edges.
-If it can answer fewer than four, the audit is about getting it to answer the rest before anything else.
+If a product can answer all twelve in writing, it has a real threat model and an audit is mostly about probing the edges.
+If it can answer fewer than six, the audit is about getting it to answer the rest before anything else.

 Open design questions